Watch the 90-minute panel discussion here.

 Director of the Research Science Signature Experience at Peddie School and Former Chair of the Science Department

 Dr. Shani Peretz earned her Ph.D. from Yale’s Genetics Department in 2001.
 She then worked in cancer clinical research before joining the Peddie School science department in 2005.
 Peddie is an independent high school, where 60% of the students live on campus and 20% come from other countries.
 She spent many years leading the science department and founded the Research Science Signature Program, which helps students join research labs in the summer before their senior year of high school.
 Currently, Peretz serves as director of the Research Science Signature Experience and also advises the Peddie Environmental and Sustainability Team (PEST) and the Medicine Club.
 She has 3 children, raises Seeing Eye Dog puppies, and makes wobbly pottery in her free time.

-If you have any questions, please reach out to Haofan Li and Janani Baskaran, McDougal Fellows at the Office of Career Strategy.
+This event was hosted by Haofan Li and Janani Baskaran, previous McDougal Fellows at the Office of Career Strategy